crashdemons/Notes/Importing_Maven_Projects.md

 * Click Browse and select the folder that is the root of the Maven project (probably contains the pom.xml file)
 * Click Next
 * Click Finish
+* Run the project for the first time and enter the goal `clean install` or `clean compile` as you prefer for the default goal. (install will add the project to your local maven repo to allow use as a dependency - as well as all intermediate goals)

 ## IntelliJ